-Note: In the books we know that Tarzan’s real name is John Clayton the Viscount Greystoke, but as this movie series never gave us an origin story for Tarzan the writers for some bizarre reason decided to use Tarzan’s real name for his adopted son’s backstory.
+Note: In the books, we know that Tarzan’s real name is John Clayton the Viscount Greystoke, but as this movie series never gave us an origin story for Tarzan the writers for some bizarre reason decided to use Tarzan’s real name for his adopted son’s backstory.

 Boy, with the help of the apes and elephants, is able to get Tarzan out of the grotto, and faster than you can say “Elephant Stampede!”
 Tarzan and company crash into the Zambele village to rescue Jane.
-When Tarzan finds Jane he is unaware that she is hurt and stares at her with a look of fury because of her betrayal, but she then gives him a very touching speech, “Tarzan, before I go please listen.
+When Tarzan finds Jane he is unaware that she is hurt, and stares at her with a look of fury because of her betrayal, but she then gives him a very touching speech, “Tarzan, before I go please listen.
 I know now how right you are.
 Boy belongs here with you.
 Don’t ever let him go.”
 Tarzan turns his back on her and starts to walk away, she then calls out, “Tarzan, please try to forgive me.
-Later on you’ll know that I…” and then she collapses.
+Later on, you’ll know that I…” and then she collapses.
 Tarzan rushes to her side and discovers she is bleeding.
-This is a great scene and Maureen O’Sullivan’s performance is heart wrenchingly awesome, and then it’s ruined by Tarzan yelling, “Jane not go!
-Jane not die!” and that apparently heals her wound as she is now fine.
+This is a great scene, and Maureen O’Sullivan’s performance is heart-wrenchingly awesome, and then it’s ruined by Tarzan yelling, “Jane not go!
+Jane not die!” and that apparently heals her wound, as she is now fine.

 The reason behind Jane’s intended death was because Maureen O’Sullivan had grown tired of the part, and really who could blame her, and MGM had intended the part of Boy to be a substitute for Jane.
-Unfortunately for the studio the fan reactions to her death were much the same as they were back in 1919 when Burroughs tried to kill off Jane in the book Tarzan the Untamed.
-Killing off Jane just isn’t done, but her abrupt survival at the end of Tarzan Finds a Son did not change Maureen’s mind about the part and she eventually left the series after two more installments.
+Unfortunately for the studio, the fan reactions to her death were much the same as they were back in 1919 when Burroughs tried to kill off Jane in the book Tarzan the Untamed.
+Killing off Jane just isn’t done, but her abrupt survival at the end of Tarzan Finds a Son did not change Maureen’s mind about the part, and she eventually left the series after two more instalments.